An Experiment Scorecard template consists of the following modules:

 -

 Click Login to Experimentation.
-When you log in, you will the following Slack commands that enable you to receive notifications in different channels:
+After you log in, the following Slack commands let you receive notifications in different channels:

 -

-/subscribe– Subscribe to a particular project in a channel. -
+/subscribe– Subscribe to a project in a channel. -

 /unsubscribe-all– Unsubscribe from all project notifications within the channel. -